Title: Misadventures in Tempting Fate

 Or at least that’s what it felt like.
 I wasn’t sure.
 Everything up to this point was rather fuzzy.
-I had vague recollections of a sense of weightlessness, and then an abrupt stop and pinpricks of light.
+I had vague recollections of a sense of weightlessness, and then an abrupt stop and pinpricks of light and intense agony.
 But what happened in between when I passed out and when I opened my eyes again was a complete blank.

-I was about to turn over and go back to sleep when a sudden warmth flooded my body and I started to itch and hurt at the same time.
+I was about to curl up into a fetal position and go back to sleep when a sudden warmth flooded my body and I started to itch and hurt at the same time.
 I tried to pull away, but I couldn’t move.
 The gooey sensation began to dissipate, and this time I let out an audible whimper as I felt the effects of gravity return to my legs and the warmth erupted into a full, agonizing burn.